Sharing economy: Reduction in unused value

 Unused value refers to the time over which products, services, and talents lay idle.
 This idle time is wasted value that business models and organizations that are based on sharing can potentially utilize.
 The classic example is that the average car is unused 95% of the time.
 This wasted value can be a significant resource, and hence an opportunity, for sharing economy car solutions.
 There is also significant unused value in "wasted time", as articulated by Clay Shirky in his analysis of the power of crowds connected by information technology.
 Many people have unused capacity in the course of their day.
 With social media and information technology, such people can donate small slivers of time to take care of simple tasks that others need doing.
 Examples of these crowdsourcing solutions include the for-profit Amazon Mechanical Turk and the non-profit Ushahidi.

 Christopher Koopman, an author of a 2015 study by George Mason University economists, said the sharing economy "allows people to take idle capital and turn them into revenue sources".
 He has stated, "People are taking spare bedroom[s], cars, tools they are not using and becoming their own entrepreneurs."

 Arun Sundararajan, a New York University economist who studies the sharing economy, told a congressional hearing that "this transition will have a positive impact on economic growth and welfare, by stimulating new consumption, by raising productivity, and by catalyzing individual innovation and entrepreneurship".

 Lower prices due to increased competition and reusing items

-An independent data study conducted by Busbud in 2016 compared the average price of hotel rooms with the average price of Airbnb listings in thirteen major cities in the United States.
-The research concluded that in nine of the thirteen cities, Airbnb rates were lower than hotel rates by an average price of $34.56.
-A further study conducted by Busbud compared the average hotel rate with the average Airbnb rate in eight major European cities.
-The research concluded that the Airbnb rates were lower than the hotel rates in six of the eight cities by a factor of $72.
-Data from a separate study shows that with Airbnb's entry into the market in Austin, Texas hotels were required to lower prices by 6 percent to keep up with Airbnb's lower prices.
+Data from a study showed that with Airbnb's entry into the market in Austin, Texas hotels were required to lower prices by 6 percent to keep up with Airbnb's lower prices.

 The sharing economy lowers consumer costs via borrowing and recycling items.